Micah-McCollum/TypeScript-Planner/README.md

 # Project Name
-typescript_planner - Financial Planner Web Application
+TypeScript-Planner - Financial Planner Web Application

 # Project Description
 The Financial Planner App is used to manage personal finances, track expenses, set budgets, and set reminders for related events or deadlines.